plblum/jivs/docs/Learning.md

 ### While the user types
 Show or hide the error state as the user types.
 This is limited to Validators that evaluate the raw string, like RequireText, RegExp, and StringLength.
 Always setup the onchange event (described above) to get all Validators involved.

-* Use the oninput event to tell the `ValidationManager` about the data change and run validation, with its "duringEdit" option set to true.
+* Use the oninput event to tell the `ValueHostsManager` about the data change and run validation, with its "duringEdit" option set to true.
-* The `ValidationManager` will notify you about a validation state change through its `onValueHostValidationStateChanged callback`.
+* The `ValueHostsManager` will notify you about a validation state change through its `onValueHostValidationStateChanged callback`.

 All of the prior setup still applies.
 Here we add the oninput event handler:
 ```ts